-This is another popular self-study exam with a reputation for fairly easy material that’s limited in scope.
-The test is on the short side, clocking in at only 2 hours and 15 minutes with 75 multiple choice questions and 3 “constructed responses.”
-Human Geo is essentially a soft-sciences course about how societies develop; think anthropology.
-To be successful, you'll need to do some memorization of facts/dates/etc., perform some analysis/synthesis of how cultures came to be and how they might develop, and learn some specialized vocab.
+Human Geo is essentially a soft-sciences course about how societies develop (think anthropology).
+To be successful, you'll need to do some memorization of facts and dates, perform analysis of how cultures came to be and how they might develop, and learn specialized vocabulary.

 AP US Government and Politics and AP Comparative Government and Politics

 Both the politics exams are decent self-study APs.
-You probably already have some background knowledge in US Government and Politics from years of US History coursework, plus the exam is fairly narrow in scope.
+You probably already have some background knowledge in US government and politics from years of US history coursework.
+In addition, the exam is fairly narrow in scope.
 Comparative Government is a little harder to self-study for just because there's likely to be more material you aren't familiar with, but it's still pretty manageable.

 The rare self-studying jellyfish, exploring the ocean on her own.

-Some exams aren't quite universal self-study slam dunks, but if you have a proclivity for a certain subject, a particular interest, or some prior knowledge, they can still be good choices for you.
-This is particularly true if, for whatever reason, the thought of self-studying Psychology, Environmental Science, Human Geography, or Government and Politics is tedious and repugnant to you.
+Some exams aren't quite universal self-study slam dunks, but if you have a proclivity for a certain subject, a particular interest, or some prior knowledge, they can be good choices for you.
+This is particularly true if, for whatever reason, the thought of self-studying for Psych, Environmental Science, Human Geography, or Government and Politics is tedious and repugnant to you.